 At one point on the return to shore, without losing forward speed I rolled through 360° changing from freestyle to a couple of strokes of backstroke then back to freestyle, to allow a quick look at the ocean behind me.
 No fin.
 Nothing to see to offer a chance at identifying what had swum past me.
 Just glassy water.
 My normal roll and breathe routine sees me looking out to each side at about 90 degrees to my direction of travel.
 The swim to shore for much of the journey saw me looking back over each shoulder as I breathed.
 I was conscious that I was swimming harder and faster than usual, and I do remember deciding it was probably best to keep doing that.
 I do remember thinking I should splash as little as possible.
 I kept swimming until my fingertips were brushing the sand.
 I was definitely pleased to stand up in shin deep water.
 I stood on the shore for a while looking out to sea for something, anything that would inform me as to how to file this experience.
 But there was nothing.

-I intend to continue to leave the water when solitary dark dorsal fins on unidentified creatures swim in my vicinity.
+I intend to continue to leave the water when solitary dark dorsal fins on unidentified creatures appear in my vicinity.
 Today’s prematurely concluded swim must be filed as merely an interesting experience.
 I will of course continue to swim in the bay.

 The unimpressive track of my brief swim.
 Note the initial relaxed pace of 2:32/100m at 60 strokes per minute (the watch records only the left arm, hence 30spm = 60spm).